Laura6826/computer_infrastructure_assignments/README.md

   &#x26a0;&#xfe0f; **DISCLAIMER**

   Microsoft Co-Pilot was used to generate ideas of the content of the following notebook.
-That said, the notebook is mainly my own work, as I had to re-work the code the text in generated to meet my own needs. (*The warning icon was sourced from [Stackoverflow](https://stackoverflow.com/questions/50544499/how-to-make-a-styled-markdown-admonition-box-in-a-github-gist)*)
+That said, the notebook is mainly my own work, as I had to re-work the code the text in generated to meet my own needs (*The warning icon was sourced from [Stackoverflow](https://stackoverflow.com/questions/50544499/how-to-make-a-styled-markdown-admonition-box-in-a-github-gist)*).

 ## **Table of contents**